Feature Horse Races

 Cox Plate News

-The actual race entry is restricted to 18, plus a quartet of emergencies.
-A ballot is needed to finally reach that number.
-Every horse is given a weight handicap, the result of a detailed assessment of any recent victories and prize money gained.
-This should provide a level playing field for the race, one which does allow lesser performed entrants an opportunity to make their mark.
+Entry, though, is restricted to eighteen runners, and there are also four emergencies.
+A ballot is held to reach that number.
+Each entrant is given a weight handicap, and this is assessed by considering their recent victories earned and prize money accrued.
+This should deliver the level playing field which allows lesser performed horses to have an opportunity to star.